Here at Havens Hospices we are committed to safeguarding all patients, visitors and staff.

 If you live within a different local authority, it will have separate safeguarding contact details.
 If your safeguarding concern is urgent or an emergency, please contact 999.

-For concerns you have in relation to your care from Havens Hospices, please email firstname.lastname@example.org
+If you have concerns about the care we provide at Havens Hospices, please email email@example.com

 Havens Hospices is fully committed to safeguarding the welfare of its patients, carers, staff, volunteers and supporters.
 We recognise our responsibility to promote safe practice and to safeguard all from harm.